 BUT if you are unsure, get fever, have massive pain from the sutured area contact your midwife or your obstetrician immediately.

-Are there any tips I missed and that saved your life?
-Write them in the comments for the wold to see.
+Are there any tips on healing a sutured tear I missed and that saved your life?
+Write them in the comments for the world to see.

 Lots of love & Go leor de ghrá,